-The start of a new decade and the Regulators have already been busy with the implementation of new (or revised) regulations and guidance on the future direction of travel.
+The start of a new decade has already seen Regulators busy with the implementation of new (or revised) regulations and guidance on the future direction of travel.
 From the SFO's useful guidance on compliance programmes, to the new task force set up to tackle waste crime and the ICO's Code published to protect children's privacy online, 2020 looks set to be a busy year!